nicksnyder/docs/best-practices.md

-# Style guide
+# Best practices

-An assortment of learnings for what I think it means to be a good engineer.
+An assortment of what I consider to be engineering best practices.

 ## Architecture